jacksonwb/zoffset/README.md

 ## Requirements
 Node.js
+readline-sync

 ## Exceptions

-This program does not change Z positions >= 20, as these are not machining commands, but clearance commands.
+This program does not change Z positions of 20 or 30, as these are not considered machining commands, but homing commands.

-This program ignores anything within () Parentheses.
+This program ignores anything within () parentheses.

-This program specifically ignores VPVLZ and VPVNZ commands
+This program specifically ignores VPVLZ and VPVNZ

-## Exceptions still to be added

-The program will not change Z positions with T0555 specificication on the preceding line.
+This program does not read the first line of the input file

+When the program sees a T0555 tool change, it will skip the next line that has non CRLF characters (Blank lines won't be counted)

+This program will still function correctly if it sees Z value numbers followed by (), or [a-zA-Z] characters without a space in between